Rohibakhsh-Niloofar/Temperature-Monitor/README.md

 ### How does it work?

 The system operates by continuously measuring the ambient temperature using the LM35 sensor and processing this data within the Arduino.
-The LM35 generates an analog output voltage that is directly proportional to the surrounding temperature, with a scale factor of 10 mV per degree Celsius (°C).
-This analog signal is connected to the Arduino’s A0 pin, where it is read using the built-in Analog-to-Digital Converter (ADC).
+The LM35 generates an analog output voltage that is directly proportional to the surrounding temperature, with a scale factor of **10 mV per degree Celsius (°C)**.
+This analog signal is connected to the Arduino’s **A0 pin**, where it is read using the built-in Analog-to-Digital Converter (ADC).

-The ADC converts the analog signal into a digital value ranging from 0 to 1023, based on the Arduino’s 10-bit resolution.
+The ADC converts the analog signal into a digital value ranging from **0 to 1023**, based on the Arduino’s 10-bit resolution.
 This digital value is then converted back into voltage using the reference voltage of the board (5V), according to the following formula :

 ```Cpp
 voltage = TempValue *(5.00 / 1023.00);